reactwg/react-native-releases/docs/guide-release-candidate-cut.md

   # Replace <the_hermes_tag> with the tag that will look like 'hermes-2022-07-20-RNv0.70.0-bc97c5399e0789c0a323f8e1431986e207a9e8ba'
   ./packages/react-native/scripts/hermes/bump-hermes-version.js -t <the_hermes_tag>
   ```
 - Add and commit the extra file that got created at `packages/react-native/sdks/hermes/.hermesversion`.

-### 3. Push the branch and test the current changes
+### 3. Push the branch and wait for artifacts to build

 You can now push the branch you created so that others can also start testing: